shigechika/GoogleChatAI/README.md

 # GoogleChatAI
-Generative AI in Google Chat/Spaces
+Generative AI with Google Chat/Spaces

 ## How to Build